 - 2. Open and read ImmPact Rules. - 3.
 Open and read ImmPact User Confidentiality and Security Policy. - 4.
 Open the ImmPact User Agreement.
 You may fill it out online or print it and fill it in by hand.

-Vaccine providing facilities:
+For vaccine providing facilities:

-individual-user-agreement2021Apr.pdf (maine.gov)
+ImmPact Individual User Agreement.pdf (maine.gov)